Our Best Baked Beans

 aside.

-2. Saute the onions on low-medium heat until almost tender.
+2. Sauté the onions on low-medium heat until almost tender.

-Add the bacon and the rest of the ingredients to the pan**;
+Add the bacon and the rest of the ingredients to the pan**,

 stir gently and pour into the prepared 8-x-8 baking dish.